Q: What is Roto

 plastic powder is put into a metal mold.
 The mold is then

-placed inside an oven and rotated on it's vertical & horizontal
+placed inside an oven and rotated on its vertical &

-axis.
-The plastic powder melts and coats the inside of
+horizontal axis.
+The plastic powder melts and coats the

 Q: Why is Roto Casting better?